NLnetLabs/rpki-doc/source/krill/index.rst

 ------------

-You can choose to run Krill as a standalone application or run it together with with :ref:`doc_krill_manager`, a tool that brings together all of the puzzle pieces needed to administer and run Delegated RPKI with Krill as a highly available scalable service.
+You can choose to run Krill as a standalone application or run it together with :ref:`doc_krill_manager`, a tool that brings together all of the puzzle pieces needed to administer and run Delegated RPKI with Krill as a highly available scalable service.

 Krill Manager includes Docker, Gluster, NGINX, Rsyncd, as well as Prometheus and Fluentd outputs for monitoring and log analysis.
 The integrated setup wizard